-2018-2019 Executive Summary
+2019-2020 Executive Summary

-SCCWRP’s research falls into two main categories that reflect the two main routes by which organisms become exposed to sediment contamination: direct exposure, where bottom-dwelling marine life come into contact with and/or ingests contamination in sediment, and indirect exposure, where predators accumulate pollutants in their bodies as they consume contaminated prey.
+SCCWRP’s research falls into two main categories that reflect the two main routes by which organisms become exposed to sediment contamination: direct exposure, where bottom-dwelling marine life come into contact with and/or ingests contamination in sediment and/or water, and indirect exposure, where predators accumulate pollutants in their bodies as they consume contaminated prey.
 Each exposure route calls for a different conceptual approach to build a comprehensive assessment framework that can accurately measure and estimate the impacts of sediment contamination on the organisms exposed to it, including humans.
 SCCWRP’s goal is to build a common, agreed-upon technical foundation for assessing sediment quality to help water-quality managers make better-informed decisions about sediment remediation and clean-up activities.

-- Indirect effects on sediment quality: To assess sediment contamination’s health risks for humans and wildlife, SCCWRP is continuing to refine bioaccumulation models and assessment frameworks that integrate chemical exposure and sediment contaminant linkage indicators.
+- Assessing indirect effects on sediment quality: To assess sediment contamination’s health risks for humans and wildlife, SCCWRP is continuing to refine bioaccumulation models and assessment frameworks that integrate chemical exposure and sediment contaminant linkage indicators.
 In the sediment linkage arena, SCCWRP is using passive sampling and tissue contamination measurements to improve the ability of bioaccumulation models to address the influence of dissolved contamination in the water column on food web contaminant transfer.